Best Plumbing Schools in Washington

 This guide will walk you through the best plumbing schools in Washington, licensing requirements, and what to expect from the training.

-How Plumbing Licensing Works in Washington
+How Plumbing licensing works in Washington

 Before you pick a school, you need to understand how the state handles plumber licensing.
 Washington requires you to complete a formal apprenticeship before you can become a certified journeyman plumber.